An 8-part lecture series giving a sound introduction to the practical concepts of applied lean.

 - Our World-Class Manufacturing course in Japan - week-long training missions, providing an in-depth analysis of Japanese manufacturing methodology, consisting of lectures, workshops and visits to some of the world’s most advanced Japanese factories in order to understand the real "Gemba" (production site), talk directly with their production managers and observe the effective implementation of manufacturing methods.

 - Our Lean in Europe visits - in-depth visits to European plants to discuss best practice, facilitate the sharing of ideas and networking and to inspire their participants along their companies' lean journeys and to provide valuable feedback to the host companies.
-Currently suspended, we hope to re-start the visits in January 2021.
+Currently suspended, we hope to re-start the visits in late 2021.